-The mRNA COVID-19 vaccine by Pfizer/BioNTech was granted provisional approval for use in New Zealand on 3 February 2021.
+The mRNA COVID-19 vaccine by Pfizer/BioNTech was granted provisional consent for use in New Zealand on 3 February 2021.
+Having met the initial criteria, this was renewed on 28 October 2021 for a further two years.
 This means that it has been approved for use in a defined group and on the condition that Medsafe continues to receive and review further data about this vaccine’s safety and effectiveness.
 This approval can be extended to include other groups as clinical trial data are obtained.
-Click here to find out more.

 For further information about how our first COVID-19 vaccine was granted approval in New Zealand and elsewhere, see this blog.